philipturner/transimpedance-amplifier/README.md

 | ~40,000    | 1             | 36.93 fF                            |
 | ~150,000   | 1             | 36.46 fF                            |

-TODO: Recall the exact model used by Geissbl, whether it's thick film or thin film.
+In his [ultra-low noise qPlus AFM sensor design](https://doi.org/10.1063/1.4993737), Geissibl used an 0805 <b>thick film</b> chip resistor ([datasheet](https://www.te.com/usa-en/product-1625862-1.datasheet.pdf)).
+He reported 150 fF, which agrees with the generally\* assumed 100 fF for transimpedance amplifiers.
+I simulated an almost identical geometry, and was off by a factor of 4.

+> \*Art of Electronics, fast low-noise TIA paper

 TODO: Extrapolate data for Vishay <b>thin film</b> resistors.
+Develop an analogy to the parallel plate model.

 Conclusion: Continue trying things in the simulator, to gather more data and explain the discrepancy.
 This single parasitic value is the reason for the entire 2nd stage of the TIA.
 If the cutoff frequency is ~13 kHz, the ADS8699 cannot facilitate tuning.